mozilla-services/android-sync/README.rst

 This is not Android services specific, but we'll call it out anyway.
 You need to:

-   ticket;
+1. set the Bugzilla ticket status as ASSIGNED to the author of the commits;
+1. add the changeset URL that ``hg push`` reports to the Bugzilla ticket;
+1. and set the target milestone.

 Stub/unstub dependencies and the android-sync GitHub-hosted Maven repository
 ============================================================================